devendroid/AutoCrashReporter/README.md

 # AutoCrashReporter

-ACR is an android library to simplify crash detection while your app is under development, app user can easily send the crash report to developer that will help him to fix the issue.
+ACR is an android library to simplify crash detection while your app is under development, app tester/user can easily send the crash report to developer that will help him to fix the issue.

 ##Demonstration
 ![ACR Demo](/assets/acr_demo.gif)